Child Care Resources for UCLA Faculty, Staff, and Students

 Bright Horizons at UCLA Westwood Child Care Center is so excited to welcome families to the center!
 We look forward to providing reliable child care and early education programs you can feel great about, with enhanced health and safety protocols that keep children, staff, and families safe.
 Now enrolling with limited availability!
 Learn More Today!
-Visit the Bright Horizons at UCLA Westwood website and see their Bright New Day and Care and Education flyers.
+Visit the Bright Horizons at UCLA Westwood website and see their Virtual Tour and Healthy and Safe Webinar flyers.

 Infant Development Program (IDP): The Infant Development Program is a teaching and research facility for the Department that accommodates both cross-sectional and longitudinal investigation of infants, toddlers, their parents and caregivers.
 All spaces are currently filled.
 For more information please visit the IDP website.